 At Getzen and Edwards, we know it is important to find the perfect instrument for you.
 An instrument that not only matches your playing style, expectations, and needs, but one that matches you physically.
 Matching your mouthpiece and personal playing characteristics to the leadpipe can give you a much better overall playing experience.
 Getzen has made the conscious decision to let you decide what is best for you.
 We want to help you find the perfect instrument for your playing style.

 So what does all of this mean to you?
 It means that you now have the knowledge and tools to find a better instrument.
 One that can work with you instead of against.
 Finding a great instrument is not only important to you, it is also important to us at Getzen.
 We strive daily to provide you with that instrument.
 Why limit yourself musically?
 Give yourself the tool to do the job and find the enjoyment of a great instrument resonating with you.

 About the Author

-Christan Griego studied music performance at Texas Tech. under the tutelage of Don Lucas.
-He has worked as the Director of Development & Marketing at Edwards Instrument Company for the past 8 years.
-In that time he has fit thousands of trumpet and trombone players to their instruments.
-Some of which are: Joe Alessi, Dave Taylor, Mark Lawrence, Leonard Candelaria, and Christian Scott.
-Christan also owns Griego Mouthpieces which produces trombone and tuba mouthpieces.
+Christan Griego studied music performance at Texas Tech University under the tutelage of Don Lucas.
+He is the Director of Development & Marketing at Edwards Instrument Company.
+While at Edwards, he has fit thousands of trumpet and trombone players to their instruments, including Joe Alessi, Dave Taylor, Mark Lawrence, Leonard Candelaria, and Christian Scott.
+Christan also owns Griego Mouthpieces.